Strawberry Rhubarb Romance in a Jam

-In the world of preserves (and pie), spring’s star couple is strawberry and rhubarb.
+In the world of preserves (and pie), spring’s star couple is strawberry rhubarb.
 One’s sweet, one’s sour, both show up in the garden or market at the same time, and their textures are different enough to keep the end result interesting.
-So today my friends, I’m going to share with you how I make strawberry-rhubarb jam–the spring-born spread that no breakfast baked good should be without.
+So today my friends, I’m going to share with you how I make strawberry-rhubarb jam–the spring-born spread that no breakfast baked good or buttered snack should be without.

 Jam Notes: I make jam a little differently, not employing processed pectin in recipe.
 More times than not, pectin takes jam and turns it into a jello shooter.
 I prefer to harness the powers of evaporation to concentrate flavor and to create a thick jam that can stay put on a spoon or toast.
 With this recipe, I took first place (strawberry category) in the jam-making contest at the Strawberry Festival on Vashon a couple years ago.
 (I finally took the blue-ribbon off my jacket this year.)
 Strawberry and Rhubarb Jam Recipe (adapted from Christine Ferber’s Mes Confitures)